uniwebcms/website-components-template/README.md

-# Uniweb Modules
+# Component Libraries

-This repository is a template for creating remote modules for websites made with [Uniweb CMS](https://uniwebcms.com).
-Each module is a collection of web components.
+This repository is a template for creating component libraries for websites made with [Uniweb CMS](https://uniwebcms.com).
+Each library is a collection of web components.
 Create a new repository from this [GitHub template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) as shown in the image below.

 <img src="https://docs.github.com/assets/cb-77734/mw-1440/images/help/repository/use-this-template-button.webp" width="300">